antoniacatrinel/Data-Structures-CPP/README.md

 ***ADT Matrix*** - represented as a sparse matrix where **<line, column, value> triplets** (value != 0) are memorized.
 The elements are stored in a binary search tree with linked representation with dynamic allocation.

-## ADT Set represented on Hashtable with open adressing and double hashing
+## ADT Set represented on Hashtable

 ***ADT Set*** - implemented using a hashtable with open adressing and double hashing as collision resolution.
 The hashtable is dynamic: set a threshold for α and resize and rehash the table when the actual load factor is higher than α.\
 **Note:** The capacity of the set is always a prime number in order to reduce the number of collisions!